 You can verify the model of the hip implant that you received through a review of your medical records, a conversation with your surgeon, or by calling our office for a free consultation.

-While it’s impossible to deny the positive impacts of medical technology on human life, the negative impacts are also all too clear.
-The AV-rated firm of Morris, King & Hodge is dedicated to helping the victims of unsafe pharmaceuticals and medical devices.
-Our track record of success includes over $30 Million dollars in settlements To speak with a firm partner about your case free of charge, call us at (256) 536-0588 or (888) 321-8353 or send us an online message.
+When pharmaceutical manufacturers put unsafe products on the market that cause unintended side effects and serious harm to consumers, the manufacturers should be held accountable.
+Product liability cases are complicated cases and require experienced injury attorneys to handle them.
+The AV-rated law firm of Morris, King & Hodge, P.C., is dedicated to helping the victims of unsafe pharmaceuticals and medical devices seek compensation to move forward with their lives after a serious setback.
+Our track record of success includes over $30 Million dollars in settlements.
+To speak with one of our attorneys about your case free of charge, call us at 256-677-4376 or send us an online message.